5 Reasons Why You Should Track Supplies Given

 3. Increases Officer Communication

 In the corrections environment, communication is paramount.
-Luckily, logging supplies increases communication between staff members, especially between compliance officers, grievance officers, and shifts.
-Compliance officers can easily confirm if staff are meeting their accreditation standards.
-Grievance officers can quickly check on claims saying supplies weren’t passed.
-Shifts can determine whether inmates are trying to manipulate staff to get extra supplies.
+Luckily, logging supplies increases communication between staff members, compliance officers, grievance officers, and shifts.
+Compliance officers can easily confirm if staff are meeting their accreditation standards, grievance officers can quickly check on claims saying supplies weren’t passed, and shifts can determine whether inmates are trying to manipulate staff to get extra supplies.
 In the case of a dangerous (or flagged) supply, such as razors or clippers, the digital tracking system should be able to notify staff which of these items are still in the unit.
 Thus, tracking supplies increases staff safety and defensibility exponentially.

 4. Saves Paper